 The closest any of the players would get to serious football was the invitational US Cup held during the summer of 1993, a four-team tournament organised by the following year’s World Cup hosts.
 Given the circumstances, Vogts and the German team took the matter seriously.
 A strong squad with a number of first team regulars was sent to across the Atlantic, and there were some encouraging performances.

 In their opening match the Mannschaft would come back from three goals down to snatch a last-gasp draw against Brazil, and would then beat the hosts by the odd goal in seven in a pulsating encounter.
 With other results going their way, Vogts’ men would beat England 2-1 to finish top of the round-robin group and clinch the mini-tournament trophy.

 It was something, but not enough of a test.
 Germany’s squad for the World Cup the following year was blessed with big names and driven by those who had been part of the winning Kader in 1990, but the harsh reality was that they hadn’t really been tested properly for the best part of two years.

-The problem was not so much individual form, but a distinct lack of collective edge.
-This would come to haunt the German team in the latter stages of the tournament, against opponents that they should have dispatched in their sleep.
+The problem was not so much individual form, but a distinct lack of a competitive edge as a team.
+This would come to haunt the Germans in the latter stages of the tournament, against opponents that they should have dispatched in their sleep.
 The self-confidence was still there, but none of the fighting spirit to back it up.
-The net result was a group of players that looked jaded and even arrogant.
+The net result was a group of players that looked jaded and at times even arrogant.